Generation of degree-correlated networks using copulas

 \section{Abstract}

-Different dynamical processes on complex networks such as epidemic spreading, information propagation or cascading phenomena are highly affected by the underlying topologies as characterized by, for instance, the degree-degree association.
-Here, we introduce the concept of copulas in order to artificially generate random networks with a rich \textit{a priori} degree-degree association structure.
+Dynamical processes on complex networks such as information propagation, innovation diffusion, cascading failures or epidemic spreading are highly affected by their underlying topologies as characterized by, for instance, degree-degree correlations.
+Here, we introduce the concept of copulas in order to artificially generate random networks with an arbitrary degree distribution and a rich \textit{a priori} degree-degree correlation (or `association') structure.
 The accuracy of the proposed formalism and corresponding algorithm is numerically confirmed.
 The derived network ensembles can be systematically deployed as proper null models, in order to unfold the complex interplay between the topology of real networks and the dynamics on top of them.